Advanced business English tips: how to improve your presentation skills in English

 EnglishUK membership is important because it also provides a school with protection in the unlikely case that a centre closes down suddenly.
 The Student Emergency Support Fund guarantees that companies or individuals do not lose the money they have invested.

 Other logos to look out for include that of TEN (The English Network), the top-ranked association of language schools in the UK, as well as Quality English and IALC (International Association of Language Centres).

-Lastly it is worth considering the range of programmes on offer.
-‘Business English' is a generic course format which usually deals with the different communicative skill most ‘business professionals’ need to improve, such as work presentations, general communication skills in a work context, meetings and negotiations, etc. Clearly everybody’s business sector is different and that sometimes calls for much more specialised courses which focus more on the specific situations and language used in a certain sector.
+Lastly, it is worth considering the range of programmes on offer.
+‘Business English’ is a generic course format which usually deals with the different communicative skills most ‘business professionals need to improve, such as work presentations, general communication skills in a work context, meetings and negotiations, etc. Clearly, everybody’s business sector is different, and that sometimes calls for much more specialised courses which focus more on the specific situations and language used in a certain sector.

 Check as well whether the ESP courses you see on a school’s website have clearly defined course dates.
 This can indicate that a school has invested time and money in listening to their clients and developing specialised English language courses that they have successfully run over a number of years.

 This article was written by The English Language Centre, ELC Brighton, in Sussex, UK.
-The school offers a wide range of Business English courses both for students such as Introduction to Business English and experienced business people such as Executive Mini-Groups.
+The school offers a wide range of Business English courses both for students and experienced business people such as Business English Mini-Groups.